The starchitect talks creative process, The Master Collection and his Pritzker Prize

 During the 1984 Pritzker Prize Acceptance Speech I explained that mine is a preoccupation with light and space; not abstract space, not scale-less space, but space whose order and definition are related to light, to human scale and to the culture of architecture.

 Architecture is vital and enduring because it contains us; it describes space, space we move through, exit in and use.
 I work with volume and surface, manipulating forms in light, changes of scale and view, movement and stasis.
 In this way, one might say that my style is something that is born out of culture, and yet is profoundly connected with personal experience.
 But to gain any sense of my involvement, it is necessary to consult the work.
 Almost thirty years later, this design philosophy continues to inform the work.

 A slideshow of Richard Meier’s previous work:

-This is Part Three in a five week series where we will be publishing exclusive interviews with The Master Collection architects.
-Next week we will be profiling Steven Harris.
-Click here for Part One, interview with Jim Olson, and here for Part Two, interview with Annabelle Selldorf.
-For more details of The Master Collection as well as founding partner of Phoenix Property Investors, go here.
+This was Part Three of a five week series of exclusive interviews with The Master Collection architects.
+Click here for Part One, interview with Jim Olson, and here for Part Two, interview with Annabelle Selldorf, Part Four was Steven Harris and Part Five, Calvin Tsao.
+For more details of The Master Collection and for an interview with the founding partner of Phoenix Property Investors, go here.